 Protecting Your Home from the Outside – One of the best safety tips to protect your home is to install a mesh screen spark arrester on top of your chimney.
 This will help to prevent any rogue sparks from exiting your home and starting a fire outside.
 You will also want to make sure all tree branches near your chimney are removed or cut back to a safe distance.
 Keep your roof clear of any flammable debris like pine needles and leaves.
 The last outdoor safety tip is to keep your wood pile at least 30 feet from your home.
 You don’t want a cord of wood to catch fire near your home.

-Protecting Your Home from the Inside – It goes without saying that you will need a minimum of one smoke alarm in every room of your house.
+Protecting Your Home from the Inside – It goes without saying that you will need a minimum of one smoke detector or fire alarm in every room of your house.
 These alarms need to be tested at least once a month to ensure they are working properly.
 The installation of the wood stove itself needs to be vented properly with all vent pipes extending a minimum of three feet above the top of your home.
 Also be sure that all materials near or on your wood stove are fire resistant.
 Combustible personal items left too close to wood stoves are common culprits for household fires.

 Using Your Wood Stove and Building a Fire – Always use the proper fuel to start a fire.
 Clean newspaper and small kindling work the best.
 Never use a flammable liquid to start a fire in your stove.
 Cardboard, trash and other debris should not be used to start or fuel your fire.
 For best results burn a hot, bright fire.
 You can adjust the intensity of the heat by adjusting the size of the fire.
 As the fire burns down to coals you will want to rake the coals into a mound toward the wood stove door and air inlet.
 Do not rake the coals flat.
 To increase your fire’s intensity it is suggested you add three pieces of wood at a time.
 Place them on or behind the mound of coals you have created.
 Try to avoid adding only one piece of wood at a time.